Buying the best child car seat

 1. Rear facing car seat

 This infant car seat is for the youngest children.
 The harness moves with the child during a crash while protecting their neck and spinal cord.
-It's best to keep your child in a rear-facing seat until they are at least two years old, even if they are already in a convertible car seat, which is a seat that goes from rear facing to forward facing when your child is around two years old.
+It's best to keep your child in a rear-facing seat until they reach the manufacturer’s height and weight requirements.

 2. Forward facing car seat